Change Chord Assignments dialog box

 to have the alternate bass notes appear below and slightly to the right.

-Click yet again to make the checkbox a dash, so that the alternate-bass
+Click yet again to make the checkbox filled, so that the alternate-bass

 styles remain unchanged.

 Root • Suffix • Fretboard • Alternate Bass.
 Normally, Finale plays

 chord symbols when you play back your score.
 Using these three checkboxes,